+Parameters:

-<Polarity> POSitive | NEGative
+<polarity></polarity> POSitive NEGative

+RST: POSitive

-Usage: Asynchronous command Manual operation: See "Polarity" on page 172
+Usage: Asynchronous command

+Manual operation: See "Polarity" on page 158

 17.10 Waveform analysis

 Some of the commands in the following chapter are asynchronous.
 An overlapping or asynchronous command does not automatically finish executing before the next command starts executing.
 If overlapping commands must be executed in a defined order, e.g. to avoid wrong measurement results, they must be serviced sequentially.